RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ### 1. Header Tag

-This tag is as the name states i.e. header which is use to give headings.
-Also it is not good practice to use header for just to make text bold.
+This tag, which is used to provide headers, is exactly what its name implies.
+Additionally, using a header to simply make text bold is bad practice.

 To Make SEO friendly website with header tag :